maxlath/wikibase-cli/docs/write_operations.md

 # Add the statement that the Sandbox (Q4115189) has for part (P527) the sand (Q34679)
 wd ac Q4115189 P527 Q34679
 ```

+For more advanced use cases, such as adding a claim with qualifiers and references, you should rather use [`edit-entity`](#wb-edit-entity).

 ##### rich values
 Some values like monolingual text, quatities with a unit, or time with a precision, require to pass more data than a simple primitive value.
 This can be done by passing an object, either in a JSON or a query string format: